HeLa: Contamination

 HeLa cells are sometimes difficult to control, because they adapt to growth in tissue culture plates and invade and outcompete other cell lines.
 Through improper maintenance, they have been known to contaminate other cell cultures in the same laboratory, interfering with biological research and forcing researchers to declare many results invalid.
 The degree of HeLa cell contamination among other cell types is unknown, because few researchers test the identity or purity of already established cell lines.
 It has been shown that a substantial fraction of in vitro cell lines are contaminated with HeLa cells; estimates range from 10% to 20%.
 This observation suggests that any cell line may be susceptible to a degree of contamination.
 Stanley Gartler (1967) and Walter Nelson-Rees (1975) were the first to publish on contamination of various cell lines by HeLa cells.
 Gartler noted that "with the continued expansion of cell culture technology, it is almost certain that both interspecific and intraspecific contamination will occur."

 HeLa cell contamination has become a pervasive worldwide problem – affecting even the laboratories of many notable physicians, scientists, and researchers, including Jonas Salk.
 The HeLa contamination problem also contributed to Cold War tensions.
 The USSR and the USA had begun to cooperate in the war on cancer launched by President Richard Nixon, only to find that the exchanged cells were contaminated by HeLa.

 Rather than focus on how to resolve the problem of HeLa cell contamination, many scientists and science writers continue to document this problem as simply a contamination issue – caused not by human error or shortcomings but by the hardiness, proliferation, or overpowering nature of HeLa cells.
 Recent data suggest that cross-contamination is still a major problem with modern cell cultures.
 The International Cell Line Authentication Committee (ICLAC) notes that many cases of cell line misidentification are the result of cross-contamination of the culture by another, faster-growing cell line.
 This calls into question the validity of the research done using contaminated cell lines, as certain attributes of the contaminant, which may come from an entirely different species or tissue, may be misattributed to the cell line under investigation.

+HeLa cell cultures can be contaminated by Mycoplasma.
+Several species in this genus of bacteria can enter HeLa cells and adopt a parasitic lifestyle.
+Infection does not cause obvious mass death, but causes gross alternations in experimental results.

 New species proposal

 HeLa cells were described by evolutionary biologist Leigh Van Valen as an example of the contemporary creation of a new species, dubbed Helacyton gartleri, owing to their ability to replicate indefinitely and their non-human number of chromosomes.
-The species was named after geneticist Stanley M. Gartler, whom Van Valen credits with discovering "the remarkable success of this species".
+The species was named after geneticist Stanley M. Gartler, whom Van Valen credits with discovering "the remarkable success of this species" (in the sense of having contaminated many other cell lines).
 His argument for speciation depends on these points: